 It’s funny because it wasn’t long before her illness that I started getting those same phone calls from my own kids.
 How long do I cook this for?
 How much of that do I add to the pan?

 I know a lot of people whose childhoods were spent in the kitchen, whether it was helping grandma cook a holiday dinner or standing around a card table with paper plates for a Sunday family barbecue that included all of the cousins.
 And I know I’m not the only one who has a little box filled with recipes cards, written by more than a dozen hands of friends, family, co-workers, and neighbors.
 (The demise of the hand-written recipe card – how sad!)
 But it’s what is NOT written down that I missed the most.
+We all need to be thinking about how to preserve old family recipes.

 Oh how I wished I had asked more questions when my mother could still speak.
 She held not only her own kitchen wisdom, but all of that of my two grandmothers.